 Ms Reed is a highly experienced finance professional with more than 35 years of experience in the energy sector.
-Ms Reed is currently Chairman of Spark Infrastructure Group, Non-Executive Director of ATCO Australia and Canadian Utilities Limited.
+Ms Reed is currently a non-executive Director of ATCO Australia and Canadian Utilities Limited.

-During her extensive executive career, Ms Reed held the roles of Chief Financial Officer, Chief Executive Officer and Managing Director at Spark Infrastructure Group and Chief Financial Officer at Envestra Ltd. Ms. Reed was previously appointed to the board of the Clean Energy Finance Corporation, which assists with the funding of clean energy projects.
+During her extensive executive career, Ms Reed held the roles of Chief Financial Officer, Chief Executive Officer and Managing Director at Spark Infrastructure Group and Chief Financial Officer at Envestra Ltd. Ms Reed resigned as Chairman of Spark Infrastructure Group in December 2024.
+Ms. Reed was previously appointed to the board of the Clean Energy Finance Corporation, which assists with the funding of clean energy projects.